Slantwise convection and heat transport in icy moon oceans: Flux-gradient relation of the heat transport

 \section{Flux-gradient relation of the heat transport}

 Strong zonal jets as well as slantwise convection plumes form in the simulations, all aligned with the planetary rotation axis (Fig.~\ref{fig:flow_fields}).
-Notably, the radial velocity component $v_r$ is comparable in magnitude to the axial component $v_z$ (Fig.~\ref{fig:flow_fields}, second and third rows), while both are roughly one order of magnitude smaller than the zonal jet velocities.
-This similarity ($v_r \sim v_z$) suggests that radial heat transport may be as important as axial heat transport.
-Moreover, the length scales of $v_r$ and $v_z$ are similar, indicating no clear scale separation between the two directions.
-This finding is supported by the heat transport spectra (see Supplementary Text S2 and Fig.~S1), implying that both components should be treated concurrently in any parameterization of slantwise convection.
-Thermal boundary layers form near the top and bottom boundaries, maintaining a large temperature contrast between them (Fig.~\ref{fig:Model}b).
+Notably, the radial velocity component $v_s$ is comparable in magnitude to the axial component $v_z$ (Fig.~\ref{fig:flow_fields}, second and third rows), while both are roughly one order of magnitude smaller than the zonal jet velocities.
+This similarity ($v_s \sim v_z$) suggests that radial transport may be as important as axial transport.
+Moreover, the length scales of $v_s$ and $v_z$ are similar, indicating no clear scale separation between the two directions.
+This finding is supported by the heat transport spectra (Supplementary Text S2 and Fig.~S2), implying that both components should be treated concurrently in any parameterization of slantwise convection.
+Thermal boundary layers form near the top and bottom boundaries, maintaining a large temperature contrast between them (Fig.~S1).
 Temperature anomalies are also organized along the rotation axis, with horizontal temperature variations roughly an order of magnitude smaller than the full vertical temperature contrast (Fig.~\ref{fig:flow_fields}, last row).

 We diagnose buoyancy gradients and fluxes from the simulations with the goal of informing parameterizations of bulk ocean heat transport in global models (Fig.~\ref{fig:scaling}).
 Specifically, we focus on the ocean interior, away from boundary layers, where the horizontally and temporally averaged temperature profile is approximately linear (Fig.~\ref{fig:Model}b).
 Within this region, we compute the buoyancy gradient $|\nabla b|$, the interior depth $H$, and the buoyancy flux $B$.
-The total buoyancy flux is decomposed into the axial component ($B_z$, parallel to the convective columns) and the radial component ($B_r$, perpendicular to the columns).
-The zonal heat flux is dynamically uninteresting due to symmetry in the zonal direction, so that the averaged flux has to be approximately zero.
+The total buoyancy flux is decomposed into the axial component ($B_z$, parallel to the convective columns) and the radial component ($B_s$, perpendicular to the columns).
+The zonal heat flux is dynamically uninteresting because the averaged flux has to be approximately zero due to symmetry.